 The most important resource for every project is its people.
 Many organizations outline their work structure in focus projects with which they want to achieve their business goals.
 Next to assessing which skills and competences are needed in the team it is key to define the scope and deliverables of each project.
 Teaching the necessary Project Management skills are critical to make the project successful.

 Creating transparency and predictability is a core characteristic that is valued by the employees and the management.
 Furthermore, a well documented pathway on the employee life cycles gives credibility towards senior leadership and strengthens the role of HR to contribute to the overall organizational performance.
 Especially in a high growth environment it is important to focus on building up the right processes to support this growth.

-Our approach is based on the Design Thinking principle, which means we carry a user-centered focus to create new, sustainable innovations in interdisciplinary teams.
-The goal is to obtain a holistic understanding of how the process is lived today and how to form the different values, needs and experiences of users into successful concepts.
+Our approach is based on the Design Thinking principle and we focus on human-centered, sustainable solutions created with interdisciplinary teams.
+We empower key employees to create innovation within their own structures, whether through workshops, events or train-the-trainer approach.
+We bridge the needs of startups and freelancers with the ones of people in major organisations.
+The goal is to obtain a holistic understanding of how the process is lived today and to form diverse values, needs and experiences of users into successful concepts.

 |Observation||The foundation for every project is identifying the needs of organizations together with the different stakeholders, including HR specialists, managers, and potential candidates.
 We identify the expectations, wants, and motivations of all related participants using workshops and interviews.|

 |Definition||The next step is to transform these findings into actionable insights that frame the project’s most important challenges.
 The identified topics are then clustered and prioritized.
 Choosing the most important “pain points” gives the project structure and creates tangible outcomes.|